-This means search engine optimization is also a stellar guideline for improving your conversation rate.
+This means search engine optimization is also a stellar guideline for improving your conversion rate.

 If you’re still just keyword-stuffing in an attempt to get more eyeballs, you’re a couple steps behind.
-The good news is that there are countless moves you can make that will boost your search engine rankings and inspire more conversions at the same time.
+The good news is that there are countless moves you can make that will boost your search engine rankings and inspire more conversion rate at the same time.

 Here are some game-changers to start with.